mcreng/SmartCarSWTutorial18/1_basic.md

   uint8_t b = 0; // declared an unsigned 8-bit integer with name b and value 0
-  bool c = true; // declared a boolean with name c and value true char d = 'd'; // declared a character with name d and character d float e = 0.0; // declared a float with name e and value 0.0 double f = 0.0; // declared a double with name f and value 0.0 string g = "hello"; // declared a string with name g and string hello return 0;
+  bool c = true; // declared a boolean with name c and value true char d = 'd'; // declared a character with name d and character d float e = 0.0; // declared a float with name e and value 0.0, note the decimal point double f = 0.0; // declared a double with name f and value 0.0 string g = "hello"; // declared a string with name g and string hello return 0;